richsalz/nomcom-changes/draft-rsalz-gih-nomcom-2years.md

 # Introduction

-Each year the NomCom process {{!RFC8713}} is actually two processes -- finding out anew how to be a NomCom and conduct its business and then secondly undertaking the work of the NomCom in selecting individuals to undertake the various roles for which the NomCom has responsibility.
-This applies to both the chair and to the voting volunteer members of the NomCom.
+Each year the IETF Nomincations Committee ("NomCom") process {{!RFC8713}} is actually two processes -- finding out anew how to be a NomCom and conduct its business and then secondly performing the work of the NomCom in selecting individuals to undertake the various roles for which the NomCom has responsibility.
+This applies to both the Chair and to the voting volunteer members of the NomCom.

-The inclusion of the past chair into the NomCom as a non-voting member mitigates this to some extent, but the past chair is constrained as to the level of advice that can be offerred.
+The inclusion of the past Chair into the NomCom as a non-voting member mitigates this to some extent, but the past Chair is constrained as to the level of advice that can be offerred.
 They are also do not vote on the actual selections, and are therefore unable to make any concerete changes from year to year.